tomvoelker/BibSonomy/bibsonomy-scraper/README.md

-# BibSonomy Webapp
+# BibSonomy Scraper

 ## What is it?

-This is the BibSonomy webapp.
+The BibSonomy Scrapers allow to extract bibliographic metadata from web pages into BibTeX format.

 The module is part of the [BibSonomy](http://www.bibsonomy.org) social bookmarking system and is maintained by the